 But I was annoyed that I had to search for the link again and that the writer was so self-centered that they assumed I had downloaded, much less read the content after only one day.

 The email started “Now that you have had time to read the free white paper, drop me a line and tell me what you think.”

 Since when do you have time to read something right away much less download it the minute the email lands in your inbox?

 If I opted in from my phone, I would wait to get to my laptop before I downloaded anything.

 I don’t like to clutter my phone with PDFs.
-I also don’t want to read PDFs a tiny screen.
+I don’t want to read PDFs on a tiny screen.

 It could be days before I would find the link and download the freebie.